Shahadat Hossain

-Shahadat Hossain (born: 7 August 1986) is a Bangladeshi cricketer.
+Shahadat Hossain Rajib (born: 7 August 1986) is a Bangladeshi cricketer.
 He made his Test debut in 2005 during Bangladesh's first tour of England.
-When he came onto the international scene he was cited by then coach Dav Whatmore as the fastest bowler in the team.
+When he came to play in the international scene he was cited by the then coach Dav Whatmore as the fastest bowler in the team.
 The following year, Hossain made his One Day International (ODI) debut against Kenya.
-At times Hossain has struggled with conceding too many runs, and for that reason was dropped in 2009.
+At times Hossain had struggled with conceding too many runs, and for that reason was dropped in 2009.
 In November 2010, Hossain was a member of the squad that won Bangladesh's first gold in any event at the Asian Games.
 A broken toe prevented Hossain from playing for Bangladesh in July 2011, but after more than a year since his last Test he returned to the squad in October that year.
 In November 2019, he was given a five-year ban from cricket, after assaulting a teammate.
+He made history being the first Bangladeshi to take a hat-trick in the ODI format.

 Early and domestic career

-Born in Narayanganj, Hossain began playing cricket during his teenage years in his home town, and his father, a banker, agreed to send him to a training camp.
-Whilst at the training camp he was spotted by a scout and was referred to the Bangladesh Institute of Sports to improve.
+Born in Narayanganj, Hossain began playing cricket during his teenage years in his home town.
+His father, a banker, agreed to send him to a training camp.
+While at the training camp he was spotted by a scout and was referred to the Bangladesh Institute of Sports to improve.

 Hossain soon found himself called up for the Bangladesh U-19 cricket team for the 2003–04 Asian U-19 Tournament in Pakistan, but he didn't find much success, taking only 2 wickets in 3 appearances, as Bangladesh lost all their group stage matches and failed to progress to the final.
 His run in the team continued, however, as he was picked for the 2004 U-19 Cricket World Cup as Bangladesh played hosts.
 In the group stage he played in all 3 matches, taking 5 wickets, as the team progressed to the Plate competition of the Cup.
 For the Plate final, he took a wicket as Bangladesh defeated Australia to finish ninth out of sixteen.
 He finished with six wickets at an average of 28.50, and was named by Cricinfo writer Rabeed Imam as the fastest bowler and one of the most promising players in the tournament.

 He was the leading wicket-taker for Dhaka Division in the 2018–19 National Cricket League, with seventeen dismissals in five matches.